ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 2. Encouraging others to build on the work
 3. Encouraging others to start their own community projects

-Most businesses will have most or all of the following goals:
+Most business projects will have some or all of the following goals:

 1. Making ends meet: paying the bills, paying for food, paying for medical care, etc.
 2. Satisfying their stakeholders (e.g. investors, customers)
 3. Reducing the costs of building a great product

 Terms of the license impact how other people interact with a project, what they do with it, and thus what direction the project goes in.
 Good licenses will give you various legal protections against being sued, which is important if you're giving away your work for free; other licenses will forget to include those protections.
 Some licenses make it very easy for others to do anything they want by completely giving away the work for free, while other licenses are more selective about what others can do with the work for free.
-So licenses can have an important effect on how widely a project spreads or how long the project can sustain itself.
+So licenses can have an important effect on how widely a project spreads or how the project can sustain itself.

 ## What do open-source licenses do?

 Open-source licenses are public licenses which provide a replacement set of legal defaults which, in certain ways, make it easier for others to modify, share, and use our work.
 We want to choose public licenses which provide a set of "good defaults" to help us accomplish our goals of sharing our work in a way that benefits many people.

 For someone else to enjoy the permissions granted by the open-source license, they will have to follow a few license requirements (e.g. attributing our work to us) as specified by the terms of the license.
-If someone can't meet the terms of our open-source license, which typically would happen if our license has terms requiring them to share things they can't/won't share, they would have to negotiate a separate private license, in which case they wouldn't have to comply with the public license.
+If someone can't meet the terms of our license, which typically would happen if our license has terms requiring them to share things they can't/won't share, they would have to negotiate a separate private license, in which case they wouldn't have to comply with the public license.

 ## What licensing options are there?